chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Setup is painless.
 Running `brew install jj` did everything I needed.
 As with most modern Rust-powered <abbr title="command line interface">CLI</abbr> tools,[^rust] Jujutsu comes with great completions right out of the box.
 I did make one post-install tweak, since I am going to be using this on existing Git projects: I updated my `~/.gitignore_global` to ignore `.jj` directories anywhere on disk.[^mac-pro-tip]

-Using Jujutsu in an existing Git project is also quite easy.[^hiccup] You just run `jj init --git-repo <path to repo>`.
-That’s the entire flow.
+Using Jujutsu in an existing Git project is also quite easy.[^hiccup] You just run `jj git init --git-repo <path to repo>`.[^git-init] That’s the entire flow.
 After that you can use `git` and `jj` commands alike on the repository, and everything Just Works™, right down to correctly handling `.gitignore` files.
-I have since run `jj init` in every Git repository I am actively working on, and have had no issues in many months.
+I have since run `jj git init` in every Git repository I am actively working on, and have had no issues in many months.
 It is also possible to initialize a Jujutsu copy of a Git project *without* having an existing Git repo, using `jj git clone`, which I have also done, and which works well.

 <figure>